ietf-wg-happy/draft-happy-eyeballs-v3/draft-ietf-happy-happyeyeballs-v3.md

 The values that may be configured as defaults on a client for use in Happy Eyeballs are as follows:

-- Resolution Delay ({{query}}): The time to wait for a AAAA response after receiving an A response.
+- Resolution Delay ({{query}}): The time to wait for a AAAA record after receiving an A record.
 Recommended to be 50 milliseconds.

 - Preferred Protocol Combination Count ({{sorting}}): The number of addresses belonging to the preferred address family (such as IPv6) using